 After a couple of minutes of filling her stomach, she was able to glance up at them.
 Sharmas hadn’t left.
 He had grabbed a cup of coffee and was leaning against a wall, watching her inhale her food.
 So was Klias.
-Having both of them watching was more than a little unnerving but it didn’t slow Natalie down one bit.
+Having both of them watching was unnerving, but it didn’t slow Natalie down one bit.

-Another time, Natalie would have found the entire situation too disturbing to eat but right now she was too hungry to care.
-She ate until everything was gone from her plate.
-When she finished, she remained seated, licking her lips.
+She ate until everything was gone from her plate, then remained seated, licking her lips.
 Her stomach was only just starting to believe that it was full.
 She knew from experience that hunger made an almost inedible imprint on it.

 “Coffee?”
 Klias asked.

-She stared at him wearily.
+She stared at him warily.
 Now that the immediate threat of starvation was gone, her brain had come back alive and warned her that she was too trusting.
 There had to be an ulterior motive to his charity.
-She certainly didn’t think he had suddenly developed compassion for her.
+She certainly didn’t think he had developed compassion for her.

 Still, she had already eaten breakfast.
-If he had wanted to poison her, the damage was done.
+If he wanted to poison her, the damage was done.
 Coffee wasn’t going to change anything.

 “Thanks.
 I’d love some.”
 She got a cup of the stuff, then added sugar and milk.
 Just like the scent promised, it was good coffee.
-Along with the breakfast she had just inhaled, it was adding incredible clarity of thought to her brain and making her feel almost human again.
+Along with the breakfast she had just inhaled, it was adding incredible clarity of thought to her brain, and making her feel almost human again.

 She looked up the moment she realized it.
 “You’re doing this because you just want me to know that you can hurt or reward me, right?”

-Klias glanced up lazily from his own cup of coffee but said nothing.
+Klias glanced up lazily from his own cup of coffee, but said nothing.

 His silence didn’t daunt her.
 With her stomach full, Natalie was feeling confident about things.
 Who said she was going to die?
 Sharmas had actually said the contrary.
-She might very well survive this.
-With a good breakfast inside her, everything looked more positive.
+She might very well survive this.,Everything looked more positive.

 Surreptitiously, she glanced up at the guard.
 Still leaning against the wall, Sharmas kept up his silent vigil.
 Oddly enough, Natalie was glad he was there.
-He hadn’t been exactly friendly but, next to his terrifying boss, he was almost pleasant.
+He hadn’t been exactly friendly, but next to his terrifying boss he was almost pleasant.

 Klias was still staring at her with those alien-looking eyes of his.
 His gaze was so disturbing Natalie feared for her digestion.
 “I have a proposal for you,” he finally said.